 It’s no coincidence that digital nomads flock to Lisbon as has one of the nicest climates in Europe, with mild winters and a good nine months or so of sunny weather in the year.
 But there are so many more reasons why the city is getting so much attention as a remote work location.

-Moreover, Lisbon has an amazing nomad community that can help you make friends and find your feet in a new city quickly.
+Moreover, Lisbon has an amazing international community that can help you make friends and find your feet in a new city quickly.

 Lisbon is a common stop for digital nomads who hop around the globe to a new location every few months.
 The city also seems to inspire many to return year after year, or to make it their home base.